 Our next stop was by the small waterfall, Gljúfrasmiður falls, in the glacial river Jökulsá á Fjöllum, which is the second-longest river in Iceland (206 km).
 Jökulsá á Fjöllum means the Glacial River in the Mountains.

-Further north the glacial river creates the most powerful waterfall in Iceland, Dettifoss waterfall, plus several other smaller waterfalls.
-The river is so powerful that I felt sudden fear standing so close to it.
+Further north, the glacial river creates the most powerful waterfall in Iceland, Dettifoss waterfall, plus several other smaller waterfalls.
+The river is so mighty that I felt sudden fear standing so close to it.

 Basalt columns by Jökulsá á Fjölllum at Gljúfrasmiður waterfall

-I took a video of it, just to remember how powerful this glacial river really is.
-Jökulsá á Fjöllum has been in the news a lot lately as we feared that a volcanic eruption was about to take place in Bárðarbunga, a major volcano in the Vatnajökull glacier.
+I took a video of it to remember how mighty this glacial river really is.
+Jökulsá á Fjöllum has been in the news a lot lately, as we feared that a volcanic eruption was about to take place in Bárðarbunga, a central volcano in the Vatnajökull glacier.

-If that were to happen there would be massive floods in Jökulsá á Fjöllum, which will create chaos in this area and further north.
+If that were to happen, there would be massive floods in Jökulsá á Fjöllum, creating chaos in this area and further north.

 We crossed this glacial river a couple of times on our trip, but it is bridged in 3 places.